How having a bladder or bowel condition can affect your mental health

 Join the conversation

-What are your thoughts on the matter?
-Let us know by joining the conversation on social media – you can find us on Instagram, Twitter, and Facebook here:
+What are your thoughts on mental health?
+Let us know by joining the conversation on social media – you can find us on Instagram, Twitter, and Facebook here.